Privacy Act Systems - DOL/OASAM-19

 Inquiries should be mailed to the System Manager.

 A request for access should be mailed to the System Manager.

 CONTESTING RECORD PROCEDURES:

 A petition for amendment should be mailed to the System Manager.

 RECORD SOURCE CATEGORIES:

-Individual employees who have filed grievances and charges, employee/supervisor interviews, investigative and employment records, and findings of arbitrators and other tribunals.
+Information contained in this system is obtained from individual employees who have filed grievances and charges, employee/supervisor interviews, investigative and employment records, and findings of arbitrators and other tribunals.

 SYSTEMS EXEMPTED FROM CERTAIN PROVISIONS OF THE ACT:

 Under the specific exemption provided by 5 U.S.C.
 552a(k)(2), this system of records is exempted from the following provisions of the Privacy Act: (c)(3), (d), (e)(l), (e)(4)(G), (H), and (I), and (f).
 Release of information from the complaint file to the complainant may be denied in anticipation of a civil action or proceeding, in instances where premature release of documents could hamper the decision-making process, where the release of personal information may result in an invasion of personal privacy, and where release of confidential statements could lead to intimidation or harassment of witnesses and impair future investigations by making it more difficult to collect similar information.